 The PEXO invigilator is strictly restricted to the functions of examination administration and supervision of the examination sitting.

 The invigilator must not provide technical advice on the examination itself, eg. interpreting examination questions or diagrams and charts for the candidate, or providing instructions/advice/hints on how to solve an examination questions.
 Invigilators are required to be physically present in the exam room throughout the entire duration of every examination session, see CASA - PEXO Invigilator & Registrar Handbook for more details.

 Basically, the major requirement for a PEXO invigilator is an Internet capable PC and a printer.
-Minimum equipment requirements are listed in Appendix I. Intending participants are advised to obtain competent advice prior to acquiring the equipment and Internet services.
+Minimum equipment requirements are listed in Appendix 1.
+Intending participants are advised to obtain competent advice prior to acquiring the equipment and Internet services.

 Intending participants should note that, as PEXO invigilators, they are required to provide specified exam material for the exam sitting.
 The invigilator may levy his/her/school’s own (invigilator) fee for the use of the exam material, as well as use of the exam PC and exam room, and supervision duties.
 CASA does not require the invigilator to inform it of their fees but expects the invigilator to set a fair and reasonable supervision fee.

 CASA will issue a monthly invoice to the organisation conducting PEXO exams to recover the fees for the number of exams the completed in the past month.
-The CFI shall indicate in the Invigilator application form the correct billing ARN (e.g. personal ARN or the school’s billing ARN) for the invoice to be sent to.
+The HOO shall indicate in the Invigilator application form the correct billing ARN (e.g. personal ARN or the school’s billing ARN) for the invoice to be sent to.

 Prompt payment ensures the invigilator and the school’s access to the PEXO facility may continue uninterrupted.